 - Then add Swiss chard, all at once.
 Use a large turner to turn the chard as it cooks until it’s all wilted, about 2-3 minutes.
 Turn off heat and let the chard cool slightly.

 - Combine the milk and goat cheese.
-(I did this with the bowl attachment of an immersion blender, but you can let the cheese soften and stir it together by hand.)
+(I did this with the bowl attachment of an Immersion Blender (affiliate link), but you can let the cheese soften and stir it together by hand.)

 - In a large bowl, beat the eggs until the yolks and whites are all combined, then season with salt and fresh ground black pepper to taste.

 - Stir the milk/goat cheese mixture into the eggs and then add the mozzarella and two tablespoons of the Parmesan.
 Add the chard and onions and stir so it’s well distributed in the egg mixture.

 - Spray a round casserole dish with olive oil or nonstick spray (or use a Springform Pan (affiliate link) if you have one).
 Use a dish or pan that’s 8 or 9 inches in diameter.

 - Put the egg/chard mixture into the pan and top with the other two tablespoons of Parmesan.

 - Bake for one hour, or until the mixture is fully set and lightly browned on top.